All Collections

 Deflect and use flattery

-Shift the blame onto the law, by explaining that you are required by law to ask for ID.
+Shift the blame onto the law, by explaining that you (or your substitute) are required by law to ask for ID.
 Help the customer understand what ID they need to bring.
 Be complimentary, for example, by telling the customer they look good for their age.

-You are also legally obligated to deny an alcohol delivery to someone who is intoxicated.
-If you have to refuse - stay calm and polite.
+You (or your substitute) are also legally obligated to deny an alcohol delivery to someone who is intoxicated.
+If you (or your substitute) have to refuse - stay calm and polite.

 For example, “Sorry I cannot deliver your order today” – do not say that they are drunk.